rh-mobb/documentation/content/docs/rosa/vpn/_index.md

 ---
 date: '2023-07-28'
-title: Setup a VPN Connection into a ROSA Cluster with OpenVPN
+title: Setup a VPN Connection into a Private Link ROSA Cluster with OpenVPN
 tags: ["ROSA", "AWS"]
 authors:
   - Kevin Collins & Kumudu Herath
 ---

-When you configure a Red Hat OpenShift on AWS (ROSA) cluster with a private only configuration, you will need connectivity to this private network in order to access your cluster.
+When you configure a Red Hat OpenShift on AWS (ROSA) cluster with a private link configuration, you will need connectivity to this private network in order to access your cluster.
 This guide will show you how to configute an AWS Client VPN connection so you won't need to setup and configure Jump Boxes.

 ## Prerequisites

-* a private ROSA Cluster
+* a private link ROSA Cluster
 follow this [guide](../private-link/) to create a private ARO Cluster
 * jq

 ## Set Envrionment Variables

 Start by setting environment variables that we will use to setup the VPN connection
 ```
 export ROSA_CLUSTER_NAME=<rosa cluster name>